 Be careful driving or operating machinery until you know how OLUMIANT affects you.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking OLUMIANT.

-OLUMIANT helps people with moderate to severe rheumatoid arthritis, but it may have unwanted side effects in a few people.
+OLUMIANT helps people with moderate to severe rheumatoid arthritis and atopic dermatitis, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 It can be difficult to tell whether side effects are the result of taking OLUMIANT, effects of your condition or side effects of other medicines you may be taking.
 For this reason it is important to tell your doctor of any change in your condition.

 Do not be alarmed by the following list of possible side effects.
 You may not experience any of them.